-Using both the standardized eight minutes slush bucket test and a ten-minute water submersion test, we dunked our booted feet around 5 inches deep to see if the boots would show any signs of leaking.
-While this is an easy way to quantify the water resistance of the boots, we also tromped through countless puddles and snow banks, going out of our way to see if we could get them to leak in real-world applications.
+Using both the standardized eight-minute slush bucket test and a ten-minute water submersion test, we dunked our booted feet around 5 inches deep to see if the boots would show any signs of leaking.
+While this is an easy way to quantify the water-resistance of the boots, we also tromped through countless puddles and snow banks, going out of our way to see if we could get them to leak in real-world applications.
 The submersion test goes above and beyond the demands that most people will put on their winter boots from a water resistance standpoint, but it quickly becomes evident which boots are truly waterproof and those that are simply water and splash resistant.

 Fit and Comfort

-We tried to get as many people's feet into the boots as possible to reach a consensus on fit and noted whether each pair is available in a wider fit.
+We tried to get as many people's feet into the boots as possible to reach a consensus on fit and noted whether each pair is available in a wide version.
 We assessed comfort by walking around in the boots, spending time in and out of doors, and by polling our various review contributors.
-Testers took detailed notes on the comfort and support of the insole, the width and length of each model, as well as the stiffness and support offered by the shaft of the boots.
+Testers took detailed notes on the comfort and support of the insole, the width and length of each model, as well as the stiffness and support offered by the shaft.

 Ease of Use